-Starting year: Hydrological since 1962 and water quality since 1975.
+Starting year: Hydrological data since 1962 and water quality since 1975.

 Keywords: Hydrology, bio-geochemistry, intensive agriculture, agricultural subsurface drainage, sedimentary basin.

-The ORACLE Observatory is representative of sedimentary basins and artificially drained hydromorphic soils, in the context of Intensive agriculture, changes in agricultural policy and climate change.
+The ORACLE sites are representative of sedimentary basins and artificially drained hydromorphic soils, in the context of intensive agriculture, changes in agricultural pratices and climate change.

-Since its creation in 1962, for floods and erosion issues, the observatory was able to adapt to other societal and environmental issues.
-The problem of diffuse pollution of agricultural origin, initiated in 1975, has contributed to a better understanding of the interactions between agricultural activities and the chemical quality of surface water and groundwater.
-Since the 2000s, the problem of pesticides and scientific questions linked to biology and biodiversity have been added.
-It is also an exploratory workshop for technological innovations, such as high frequency measurement in bio-geochemistry.
+Since its creation in 1962, for floods and weathering issues, the observatory was able to evolve towards other societal and environmental issues.
+The problem of diffuse pollution of agricultural origin, initiated in 1975, has contributed to a better understanding of the interactions between agricultural activities and the chemical quality of surface and ground waters.
+Since the 2000’s, the problem of pesticides and scientific questions linked to biology and biodiversity have been added.
+It is also an exploratory workshop for technological innovations, such as high frequency measurement in biogeochemistry.

 Sites and measured variables

-The ORACLE observatory implements a multi-scale observation strategy (from 1km² to 1800 km²), thanks to the nested instrumented sub-catchments, to achieve different challenges.
-The meteorological, hydrological or chemical measurements relate 80 measurement stations.
-They allow long-term observations at different time intervals (hourly, daily or weekly) of precipitation, surface water and groundwater.
+The ORACLE observatory implements a multi-scale observation strategy (from 1 km² to 1,800 km²), thanks to the nested instrumented sub-catchments, to address a range of challenges.
+The meteorological, hydrological or chemical data are obtained thanks to 80 measurement stations.
+They allow for long-term observations at different time intervals (hourly, daily or weekly) of precipitation, surface and ground waters.
 Almost 34,000 data are collected monthly.

-- water level and water discharge measurement stations located at the outlet of each sub-catchment;
+- water level and discharge stations located at the outlet of each sub-catchment,

-- precipitation measurement stations supplemented by those of Météo-France;
+- rainfall stations supplemented by those of Météo-France,

-- water sampling stations for water quality measurement (dissolved organic and inorganic carbon, conductivity and nitrate concentrations), including a RiverLab prototype developed as part of the Equipex CRITEX, installed in June 2015 at the outlet of Avenelles (Orgeval Subcatchment), order to continuously measure (every 30 minutes) the chemical composition of the river.
+- water sampling stations for water quality measurement (dissolved organic and inorganic carbon, conductivity and nitrate concentrations), including a RiverLab prototype developed as part of the Equipex CRITEX, installed in June 2015 at the outlet of Avenelles (within the Orgeval sub-catchment) for a high-frequency measurement (every 30 minutes) of the chemical composition of the river.

 Partners and further information

-The ORACLE observatory is organized around the “GIS” scientific structure, in 2011, that brings together eight member institutions (INRAE, Sorbonne University, CNRS, AgroParisTech, Mines Paris Tech, the DRIEE IdF, Météo France) and 14 research units and departments.
-It is part of the experimental platform of the Federation of Ile-de-France and Research in the Environment (FIRE) – https://www.fire.upmc.fr/), as well as the Zone Atelier Seine – https://www.seine-aval.fr/zone-atelier-seine/ through the Interdisciplinary Environmental Research Program on the Seine Basin (PIREN Seine – https://www.piren-seine.fr/).
+Since 2011, the ORACLE observatory has been organized around the “GIS” scientific structure, bringing together 8 member institutions (INRAE, Sorbonne University, CNRS, AgroParisTech, Mines Paris Tech, the Regional and Interdepartmental Directorate for the Environment, Planning and Transport – DRIEAT IdF, Météo France) and 14 research units and departments.
+It is part of the experimental platform of the Federation of Île-de-France and Research in the Environment (FIRE), as well as the Zone Atelier Seine through the Interdisciplinary Environmental Research Program on the Seine Basin (PIREN Seine).